IronBox/abexpress-debugtool/README.md

 You can manually verify connectivity by:
 1. Open any modern browser (Chrome, Firefox, Edge).
-2. Browse to [https://abexpress-api.advancedbionics.com/monitor/abexpress](https://abexpress-api.advancedbionics.com/monitor/abexpress) or [https://dx-api.ironbox.app/monitor/abexpress](https://dx-api.ironbox.app/monitor/abexpress) and you should see a screen like the following:
+2. Browse to [https://abexpress-api.advancedbionics.com/monitor/abexpress](https://abexpress-api.advancedbionics.com/monitor/abexpress) or [https://dx-api.ironbox.app/monitor/abexpress](https://dx-api.ironbox.app/monitor/abexpress) and you should see a screen like the following with no errors:

 ![Tool screenshot](ping-confirm.png)